Providentia -- A Large-Scale Sensor System for the Assistance of Autonomous Vehicles and Its Evaluation: Related Work

 \section{Related Work}

-First ideas for assisting vehicles, as well as monitoring and controlling traffic with an IIS have already been developed in the \textit{PATH}~\cite{shladover1992california} and \textit{PROMETHEUS}~\cite{braess1995prometheus} projects in 1986.
-Recently, with autonomous driving gaining popularity, the need for IIS that are able to support autonomous vehicles has further increased.
-Several new projects have therefore been initiated, with the goal of developing prototypical IIS.
+First ideas for assisting vehicles, as well as monitoring and controlling traffic with an IIS have already been developed in the PATH~\citep{shladover1992california} and PROMETHEUS~\citep{braess1995prometheus} projects.
+Recently, with the growing efforts of industry and research to realize autonomous driving, the need for IIS that are able to support autonomous vehicles has further increased.
+Several new projects have therefore been initiated, with the goal of developing and researching on prototypical IIS.
 However, their focuses differ widely and few detailed system descriptions are available.
-The research project \textit{DIGINETPS}~\cite{diginetps} focuses in particular on communication topics, considers the detection of pedestrians and cyclists for intersection management, and the communication of traffic signals to vehicles.
-Similarly, the \textit{Veronika} project~\cite{veronika} focuses on communication between vehicles and traffic signals with the aim of reducing emissions and energy consumption.
-On the other hand, a system being developed in the \textit{Test Area Autonomous Driving Baden-W{\"u}rttemberg}~\cite{tafbw} focuses on providing information for the testing and evaluation of autonomous driving functions by capturing the traffic with multiple sensors.
-Furthermore, the local highway operator in Austria is transforming its existing road operator system into an IIS~\cite{seebacher2019infrastructure}.
-It is also aiming to establish a validation test track and actively supports autonomous vehicles.
-In the \textit{MEC-View} project, Gabb et al.~\cite{gabb2019infrastructure} focus on how data from an IIS can be fused into a vehicle's on-board perception system.